-It was argued in Jagmohan Singh vs State of Uttar Pradesh, that the death penalty is unconstitutional and hence invalid as a punishment.
-The Supreme Court held the death penalty as valid.
-It held that deprivation of life is constitutionally lawful if that is done according to the procedure set by law.
+It was argued in Jagmohan Singh vs the State of Uttar Pradesh that the death penalty is unconstitutional and hence invalid as a punishment.
+However, the Supreme Court held the death penalty as valid.
+It held that deprivation of life is constitutionally lawful if done according to the procedure set by law.

-Earlier for the offence provided under section 303, i.e., murder by life-convict, capital punishment was compulsory.
-In Mithu vs State of Punjab, the death penalty was held unconstitutional for being violative of Articles 14 and 21 of the Constitution.
+Earlier, for the offence provided under section 303, i.e., murder by life convict, capital punishment was compulsory.
+In Mithu vs the State of Punjab, the death penalty was held unconstitutional for being violative of Articles 14 and 21 of the Constitution.

-The Supreme Court in Bachan Singh vs the State of Punjab upheld the validity of the death penalty, but the court restricted the provision of the death penalty in rarest of rare cases only.
+The Supreme Court in Bachan Singh vs the State of Punjab upheld the validity of the death penalty, but the court restricted the provision of the death penalty to the rarest of rare cases only.
 If the case falls under this theory, then capital punishment may be given.

 The court did not elaborate as to what falls under the category.
-Still, the court has declared it from time to time that the cases like honour killings, assassination, genocide, brutal murder, etc. fall under the definition of ‘rarest of the rare case’.
+Still, the court has declared from time to time that the cases like honour killings, assassination, genocide, brutal murder, etc., fall under the definition of ‘rarest of the rare case’.

 The words “imprisonment for life” was substituted for “transportation for life” by Act XXVI of 1955.

-In this type of punishment, an accused convicted of a crime have to remain in prison until he is alive or until pardoned or otherwise commuted to a fixed period.
+In this type of punishment, an accused convicted of a crime has to remain in prison until he is alive or until pardoned or otherwise commuted to a fixed period.

 Note: What is the reason behind 14 years of imprisonment?